paulbarrera/OnlineForm_TheGame/readme.md

 3. You can answer these multiple choice questions by typing a,b, or c.
 4. Game will automatically end and give you a score.

-## Code Louisville requirements implemented in project.
+## Code Louisville requirements implemented in project
 ***
 1. Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code.